New date: 17 April, 2020

 Get the recognition you deserve with EAI Index:

-Meet the keynote speaker – Dr. Miriam Capretz and Prof. Mario Dantas.See the full program here.DIONE 2020 supports revolutionary EAI Community Review, find out more here.Every author receives EAI Index credits – regardless of acceptance.
+Meet the keynote speakers – Dr. Miriam Capretz and Prof. Mario Dantas.See the full program here.DIONE 2020 supports revolutionary EAI Community Review, find out more here.Every author receives EAI Index credits – regardless of acceptance.
 Learn more about EAI’s Recognition Program here.Get real feedback on your presentation from other registrants via EAI’s Mobile Compass.

 All registered papers will be submitted for publishing by LNICST Springer (WoS and Scopus indexed) and made available through SpringerLink Digital Library.